 This course surveys Western Civilization from the Protestant Reformation to the present.
 Major topics include the political, economic, and social organization of Europe with emphasis upon the rise of the nation state and industrialization.
-European imperialism in the nineteenth and twentieth contribution is also expressed.
+European imperialism in the nineteenth and twentieth contrinse is also experied.

-HISTORY 011 POLITICAL AND SOCIAL HISTORY OF THE UNITED STATES I (3) UC/CSU
+HISTORY 011 POLITICAL AND SOCIAL HISTORY OF THE UNITED STATES TO 1877 (3) UC/CSU